jaspector

 Same LFUCG permit triggers apply countywide based on current sources: commercial buildings and improvements within Fayette County, electrical work in Fayette County, and residential permit categories published by LFUCG.

-Typical processing time is No separate unincorporated-area processing time published; county-area work follows the same LFUCG queue.
+Building permit processing times in unincorporated Fayette County, KY typically run No separate unincorporated-area processing time published; county-area work follows the same LFUCG queue.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Fayette County, KY.
 The following work is generally exempt: State code exemptions per Kentucky Building and Residential Codes; One-story detached accessory structures (under 200 sq ft); Fences not over 7 feet high; Retaining walls not over 4 feet high; Standard utility structures (water tanks, sidewalks, driveways); Interior finish work (painting, papering, tiling, etc.).
 Note: No separate unincorporated Fayette County exemption list found.
 State code exemptions and LFUCG zoning-based local triggers should both be checked.
 Floodplain, overlay, right-of-way, stormwater, and land disturbance requirements can still apply even where a narrow building-code exemption exists.
+When in doubt, confirm with the local building department before starting work.